Fuel management systems: deep dive into fleet fueling solutions

 A typical construction site where construction equipment need regular fueling from mobile tank fueling operations.

 Say you have one or more fleet fueling facilities and have found a suitable system to manage those fuel yards.
-You have transactional data captured and relayed in real-time, and enjoy all the benefits of a well designed fuel management system that we've outlined so far.
+You have captured and relayed transactional data in real-time and enjoy all the benefits of a well-designed fuel management system we've outlined so far.

-But what if you also have a number of pickup truck mounted transfer tanks (also known as slip tanks or saddle tanks) out in the field refueling equipment on job sites?
-X gallons per transfer tank multiplied by Y transfer tanks roaming around can add up to an unacceptably valuable amount of liquid assets left unaccounted for.
+But what if you also have several pickup truck-mounted transfer tanks (also known as slip tanks or saddle tanks) out in the field, refuelling equipment on job sites?
+X gallons per transfer tank multiplied by Y transfer tanks roaming around can add up to an unacceptably valuable amount of unaccounted liquid assets.

 Not exactly ideal.

-Managing small transfer tanks is a fairly common challenge in the construction industry.
+Managing small transfer tanks is a reasonably common challenge in the construction industry.
 As illustrated above, keeping track of that roaming fuel can be as daunting as it is crucial, especially the more of them you are responsible for.
 And due to their small size, equipping these transfer tanks with fuel tracking technology designed for larger tanker trucks is cost prohibitive.
-So when evaluating fuel management solutions for their fixed, in-house fueling, construction companies with mobile refueling units should proceed with foresight.
-Looking for vendors who can also provide a cost effective means of tracking mobile fuel distribution—while still delivering the cost-cutting automation of more standard fixed systems—is clearly worth their while.
+So when evaluating fuel management solutions for their fixed, in-house fueling, construction companies with mobile refuelling units should proceed with foresight.
+Looking for vendors who can also provide a cost-effective means of tracking mobile fuel distribution while still delivering the cost-cutting automation of more standard fixed systems is worth their while.

 Learn more...